 When you walk outside your home, what do you see?

 As you pass the corner store or gas station, shop at your local market or walk down the street, it’s hard to ignore the brokenness around us.
 From physical and spiritual poverty to broken families to depression and more — it’s everywhere.
-Whether you’re in the wealthiest ZIP code or the poorest neighborhood, the need for holistic restoration — emotional, spiritual, social and economic — is palpable.
+Whether you’re in the wealthiest postal code or the poorest neighborhood, the need for holistic restoration — emotional, spiritual, social and economic — is palpable.

 Restoration is the recovery and pursuit of God’s design for holistic health.
 Churches and Christians everywhere want to be a tangible expression of gospel restoration where they live, work and play, but it can be hard to know where to start.
 The emotional, spiritual, physical and economic needs of any community seem as vast as the ways to help meet them.